-Based in Lawra Habib Albeboure - ATE Ghana Operations Manager.
-Consultants - Team of 31 ATE Consultants Working in Lawra and the UK Sarah Gardner - ATE Chief Executive Leela Shanti - ATE Operations & Fundraising Officer Sarah Thompson - ATE Volunteer Based in the UK Karen Gardner - ATE Volunteer and Market Research specialist.
+Based in the UK with some work in Lawra Sarah Gardner - ATE Chief Executive - provided oversight and support in the evaluation process on the ground in Lawra.
+Leela Shanti - ATE Operations &amp; Fundraising Officer - edited and formatted this report and related appendices.
+Sarah Thompson - ATE Volunteer - provided support in the evaluation process including data entry.
+Based in the UK Karen Gardner - ATE Volunteer and Market Research specialist.
+Provided advice on the evaluation process, particularly surveys.